-Erythrodermic psoriasis is an uncommon, aggressive, inflammatory form of psoriasis.
+Erythrodermic psoriasis is an uncommon, aggressive, inflammatory form of psoriasis that typically requires immediate medical treatment.
 Symptoms include a peeling rash across the entire surface of the body.
-The rash can itch or burn intensely, and it spreads quickly.

 The signs and symptoms of erythrodermic psoriasis can be intense.